John Anderson (baseball coach)

 John Anderson (born May 16, 1955) is an American college baseball coach and former pitcher.
-He is the head baseball coach at the University of Minnesota.
+He is the former head baseball coach at the University of Minnesota.
 Anderson played college baseball at the University of Minnesota from 1974 to 1975, until injuries ended his career.
 In 38 seasons (as of the end of the 2019 season), Anderson has led the Golden Gophers to a record of 1,317 wins, 887 losses and three ties.
 In the Big Ten he has led Golden Gophers to a record of 592 wins and 351 losses in that same span.

 Playing career

 Anderson graduated from Nashwauk-Keewatin High School in Nashwauk, Minnesota in 1973.
 Anderson would next enroll at the University of Minnesota, where he would walk-on to the Minnesota Golden Gophers baseball team.
 After pitching for two years, an arm injury forced Anderson to quit playing.
 He remained as a student coach for the next two years, and was even voted as MVP of the 1977 team.